 Assembling the Salmon

 All you have to do is follow these easy steps to prep your salmon once your pistachios are ready.
-I like to line my baking sheet with parchment paper for easy clean up.
+I like to line my baking tray with parchment paper for easy clean up.
 You can use aluminum foil in a pinch but parchment paper has better non-stick qualities.
 Foil is a better option if you opt to cook this on your bbq though!

 How Long to Cook Your Salmon

-A kitchen thermometer is great to test the temperature without having to cut into your pretty presentation.
+A meat thermometer is great to test the temperature without having to cut into your pretty presentation.
 I also happen to love the Yummly thermometer which stays in the fish and alerts my phone when it’s reached the desired temperature.
 Game changer!

 You’ll want to pull your salmon out of the oven when it’s closer to 135 or 140 degrees because the carry over cooking will still reach 145 degrees even when it’s out of the oven.